rizalmaulanaa/Robustness_of_Prob_U_Net/README.md

 # Robustness of Probabilistic U-Net
 White Matter Hyperintensities (WMHs) segmentation using a modified U-Net architecture.
 Mainly this repository got inspiration and insight on repositories [UNetPlusPlus](https://github.com/MrGiovanni/UNetPlusPlus) and [probabilistic_unet](https://github.com/SimonKohl/probabilistic_unet).
 In this repository, you can use many kinds of modified U-Net architecture, such as U-Net, Attention U-Net, U-Net++, Attention U-Net++, and Probabilistic U-Net.
 The implementation is using TensorFlow and Keras, please check the [requirements.txt](https://github.com/rizalmaulanaa/Attention-XNet/blob/master/requirements.txt) for the version that I used.

+You can access the pre-trained models with these link: https://drive.google.com/drive/folders/1-G8h1XcnFNcFzAg2OdsxVa-3kF-sM6RA?usp=sharing

 ## U-Net
 Title: U-Net: Convolutional Networks for Biomedical Image Segmentation.<br>
 Authors: Olaf Ronneberger, Philipp Fischer, and Thomas Brox.<br>